-AKRON, Ohio — A 26-year-old man will spend the rest of his life behind bars after he was sentenced Thursday to life in prison for the 2023 murder of 34-year-old Ernestine Stallings.
+AKRON, Ohio — A 26-year-old man could spend the rest of his life behind bars for the 2023 murder of Ernestine Stallings, who was shot outside of an Akron store.

 Stallings's family brought a cardboard cutout of her to the sentencing.

 FLOCK cameras and various surveillance footage connected Watkins to the case.
 He was arrested in September 2023.
-Prosecutors said Watkins confessed to the murder and admitted it was a case of misidentification.

-According to prosecutors, Watkins and his girlfriend, Atavia Robinson, were shot outside of a movie theater in the Chapel Hill neighborhood in June of 2022.
+Watkins and his girlfriend, Atavia Robinson, were shot outside of a movie theater in the Chapel Hill neighborhood in June of 2022.

 RELATED: Akron Police work to solve fatal shooting of 20-year-old woman outside movie theater

-Robinson was killed.
-Akron police said that homicide remains unsolved.
+Akron police said Robinson's homicide remains unsolved.

 Stallings's murder took place more than a year after Robinson's killing.